picture from the city of Dives website

 When in the 1990's I began researching outsider environments, la maison bleue was kind of a hidden garden one only could take a look at by secretly peeping over the enclosure wall.
 Nowadays the site still can be visited only occasionaly, but anyhow it has a protected status, restoration has begun and the site has become known rather well.

 Life and works

 Born in a poor family, Euclide da Costa Ferreira (1902-1984) in 1924 migrated from Portugal to France where he had found work.
-He first settled himself in the Somme area and later on moved to the community of Dives-sur-Mer in Normandy, where in 1947 he was naturalised.
+He first settled down in the Somme area and later on moved to the community of Dives-sur-Mer in Normandy, where in 1947 he was naturalised.
 He went to live in a simple cabin he reconstructed into a house, located on a small plot of land along the rue des frères Bisson.

 Employee at the nearby Tréfimétaux metal factory, due to a tuberculosis da Costa in the early 1950's had to stop working.

 In 1957 he constructed a monument in memory of Laika, the dog that was sent into space with a russian sputnik (November 12, 1957).
 This was the beginning of a project which would keep him active for the next twenty years.

 He continued his creative activity by making various replicas, typically a couple of meters high, which represent religious buildings, like the Notre Dame in Lourdes, the Fatima Basilique (1962), the Paris Sacré Coeur (1965) and the Sainte-Rita-de-Cascia (1967).
 He decorated these constructions with a lot of blue mosaic (pieces of pottery, glass, mirrors, flagstones) and displayed them in the garden of some 300 m2 around the house.

 Da Costa also made sculptures of all kind of animals, but he hasn't made sculptures representing people.